leveille/django-twittercard/README.markdown

   Will fallback to *OpenGraph description* if available.
 See full explanation of description in the Summary Card.

 * `image`: __required if not in OpenGraph__
+  Will fallback to *OpenGraph image* if available.
 A URL to the image representing the content.

 * `image_width`: __optional__
   Will fallback to *OpenGraph image width* if available.
 Providing width in px helps us more accurately preserve the the aspect ratio of the image when resizing.